 IPR Staff: Derek Reinke, Senior Management Analyst

 The current draft of the recommendations is out for comments.
-Mr. young is hoping the Committee can start discussing the recommendations at the next month’s meeting
+Mr. Young is hoping the Committee can start discussing the recommendations at the next month’s meeting

 8:10 pm—8:30 pm Public comment and wrap-up comments by CRC members